Western Australia’s public health and safety measures have eased, with new baseline settings now in effect.

 Travel into WA

-- The G2G Pass requirement for arrivals into Western Australia will be removed.
+- The G2G Pass requirement for arrivals into Western Australia has been removed.

-- Vaccination requirements for interstate travellers will be removed
+- Vaccination requirements for interstate travellers have been removed.